Business Transfer Agents (and Business Brokers) assist in the sale of businesses. Many have unfair or exploitative contracts.

-We are not competitors of RTA - we are all vetted business owners who have been bullied by RTA or other Agents into parting with £THOUSANDS for doing (in our opinion) very little - for example, a miniscule advertisement amongst many other adverts on a web-site that the potential viewer has to register on in order to gain access to the adverts is hardly going to get many buyers.
-If you would like some support with your case then please e-mail (see below).
-Alternatively you can use the Resources section of this site by clicking on it.
+CEBTA are not competitors of any business marketing agents.
+The site was founded by a group of (individually vetted) business owners who were harassed or misled by agents into parting with thousands for doing, in our opinion, very little.
+For example, a miniscule advertisement among many other adverts on a web-site that the potential viewer has to register on in order to gain access to the advertisement, is hardly going to get many buyers.